 Developers who want to build an application or start an industry either on Ethereum or Hyperledger should have to select the best that suits them.
 Both applications are highly flexible in unique ways.

 Ethereum’s powerful smart contract engine makes it flexible for any kind of platform.
-Its permissionless mode of accessibility and transparent transactions comes at the cost of privacy and performance scalability.
+Its permissionless model of accessibility and transparent transactions comes at the cost of privacy and performance scalability.

-Hyperledger solves the problems such as privacy and performance scalability by permissioned way of accessing to it.
-Its modular architecture lets you customise the applications according to the enterprise requirements.
+Hyperledger solves the problems such as privacy and performance scalability by permissioned way of accessing it.
+Its modular architecture lets you customize the applications according to the enterprise requirements.